 “Got the name, play the game,” jokes Frank Warz after perching atop a steel clothesline pole in a lightning storm.
 It’s 1975 in Detroit and the recession is over.
 So is Vietnam.
-But the future is now for Warz, who can’t get a toehold on the American dream despite his college degree.
-A hard, class-conscious blue collar of Slavic stock, he endures tough breaks as he fights self-disgust because working his way through college meant bypassing his generation’s rite of passage.
+But the future is now for Warz, who can’t get a toehold on the American Dream despite his college degree.
+A tough but hapless member of the American working class, he endures tough breaks and regret because working his way through college meant bypassing his generation’s rite of passage.
 It was a war he believes he would have fought well in.
-So he climbs clothesline poles in storms to get a sense of what he missed.
+So he climbs poles in storms to get a sense of what he missed.

-Warz feels cheated out of a military destiny, buying into the priority of a college education.
-Sometimes he needs to pose as a decorated veteran to feel like the one he’s positive he would be.
+Warz (aka Warszawicz) feels cheated out of a military destiny, having bought the popular priority of a college education.
+Sometimes he needs to pose as a decorated veteran to feel like one.
 Surviving on iron-age sweatshop jobs, estranged from his kids, late on child support, he is also trying to avoid his ex-wife’s vendetta.
 Then one day a discarded newspaper casually informs him, “The French Foreign Legion is alive and well and living in the south of France.”

 Warz’ plague of hard luck suddenly turns god-awful when he gets into a car crash with injuries.
 He’s blameless but has to run.
 Later, after passing a self-administered test of nerve, he recalls the newspaper op ed that the Foreign Legion isn’t disbanded.
 He feels the nudge from his WWI-hero grandfather to be honest with himself.
 A missed visit from police detectives fires off events that make him race to Paris.